jakeshepherd/Club-Foot-App/README.md

 5. Generate php artisan key
    `php artisan key:generate`

 ## Artisan commands
 `php artisan migrate:fresh`

 To perform a complete migration of the database

+`php artisna migrate:fresh --seed`
+To perform a complete migration of the database with added seed data

 `php artisan serve`